Ingalls Shipbuilding: History

 On 21 March 2015, the new San Antonio-class amphibious transport dock ship USS John P. Murtha was ceremonially christened.
 The vessel was launched on 30 October and was commissioned in 2017.

 On 27 March 2015, the shipyard received construction contracts for their next destroyers.
 Ingalls Shipbuilding Company was awarded a $604.3 million contract modification for building USS Frank E. Petersen Jr..

-On 31 March 2015, the shipyard also received another contract with a $500 million fixed price to build the eighth National Security Cutter (NSC) for the US Coast Guard.
+On 31 March 2015, the shipyard also received another contract with a $500 million fixed price to build the eighth National Security Cutter for the US Coast Guard.
 Most of them will be under construction until 2019.
 The cutters are the most advanced ships ever built for the Coast Guard.